MagnaReady

-MagnaReady is an American clothing technology and e-commerce brand based in Raleigh, North Carolina, that produces adaptive clothing for those with dexterity issues.
-After her husband, Don Horton, had trouble buttoning his shirts because of Parkinson's disease, Maura Horton made MagnaReady in 2013.
-MagnaReady is the original magnetic shirt technology, and it is patented.
+MagnaReady is an American clothing technology and e-commerce brand based in Raleigh, North Carolina.
+It focused on producing adaptive clothing for those with dexterity issues.
+It was founded in 2013 by Maura Horton, after her husband, Don Horton, had trouble buttoning his shirts due to Parkinson's disease.
+MagnaReady uses patented magnetic shirt technology.

-MagnaReady was the first adaptive clothing technology to reach mass market, with the technology licensed to products available at many online retailers.
+MagnaReady was the first adaptive clothing technology to reach mass market, with the technology licensed to products available at online retailers.

 History

 In 2009, Don Horton, a football coach at North Carolina State University, struggled to button his shirt in the locker room due to Parkinson's disease.
-That day his shirt was buttoned by Russell Wilson, but his wife, Maura Horton, wanted a better solution for her husband.
-A former children's clothing designer, she decided to sew magnets into her husband's shirts for ease of use.
-In 2015, a patent was granted on the technology developed.
+His wife wanted to find a solution for this, a former children's clothing designer, she decided to sew magnets into her husband's shirts for ease of use.
+In 2015, a patent was granted for the technology.

 In early 2013, after a few years of research, design, and sourcing, the MagnaReady technology was used in shirts launched under a brand by the same namesake.
-The initial small run of shirts was targeted to elderly men with mobility issues.

 In 2016, PVH Corp., producer of Van Heusen, Tommy Hilfiger, Calvin Klein, and IZOD, licensed the MagnaReady technology in order to bring the adaptive shirts to a mass-market audience through stores and e-commerce.
 In September 2016, a co-branded line of VanHeusen MagnaClick shirts were unveiled and marketed to men suffering from Parkinson's disease.

-In September 2017, the MagnaReady technology was licensed in a partnership with LF Americas, a division of Li & Fung, to bring the adaptive products to a larger retail audience.
+In September 2017, the MagnaReady technology was licensed in partnership with LF Americas, a division of Li & Fung, to bring the adaptive products to a larger retail audience.

-In October 2017, a shirt using MagnaReady technology was featured by New York’s Museum of Modern Art in the Items: Is Fashion Modern? exhibit as the modern version of a male dress shirt.
-The exhibit is scheduled to run through January 28, 2017.
+In October 2017, a shirt using MagnaReady technology was featured by New York's Museum of Modern Art in the Items: Is Fashion Modern? exhibit as the modern version of a male dress shirt in January 2017.

+On July 29 2021, GBG USA initiated voluntary Chapter 11 proceedings and put its apparel and footwear brands up for sale with help from a $16 million bankruptcy loan.
+It owed $6 million to Kenneth Cole in unsecured trade debt, roughly $3.6 million to ABG, $2 million to Sequential Brands, and $860,000 to Marquee Brands.
+The company has a $17.3 million stalking horse bid for its Aquatalia brand and is also looking to sell "a substantial portion of its remaining assets" in bankruptcy, including Ely & Walker, Airband, MagnaReady, Yarrow, B New York, and Juniper unltd.
+The bankruptcy comes after the company sold off assets and inventory related to the Frye and Spyder brands.
+The brands' owner, Authentic Brands, recently reassigned those licenses to new operating partners.